 Active allows to turn on and off logging of variable values for this server to the database.

 tag can be used for automatic generation of Topic Name for Confluent / Apache Kafka or MQTT or measurement for InfluxDB.

-OPC UA Servers should be accessible from the host (or Docker container) where ogamma Visual Logger is running.
+OPC UA Servers should be accessible from the host (or Docker container) where ogamma Visual Logger for OPC is running.
 In case when it runs in Docker container, you might need to add option

 extra_hosts in file